Progressive Overload: A Practical Guide for Lifelong Strength Training

 How to Adjust Your Reps

 A simple method is to reduce reps by ~30–50%.
-So if you were doing 10 reps with 10 lbs and you now want to use a 15 lbs weight, you could then do 5 or 7 reps without the risk of deloading.
+So if you were doing 10 reps with 10 lbs and you now want to use a 15 lbs weight, you could then do 5 or 7 reps without overshooting the workload too aggressively.

-A more exact method is to use a mathematical method using total load.
+A more exact method is to use a mathematical calculation using total load.

-- Target: increase weight by 5% = 105 total load per set
+• Target: increase weight by 5% = 105 lb total load per set

-So then you would move forward by doing the 15 lb weight x 7 reps to get a 5% increase in total load per set.
+So then you would move forward by using the 15 lb weight x 7 reps to get a 5% increase in total load per set.

 Whether you are using the simple or mathematical method, first work to stabilize lifts at the new weight, and then build your reps back up from there.